One Way (South Korean band): History

 Peter and Sky first met in high school in Sydney, Australia.
 Later on, Sky moved to Los Angeles, California, where he met Chance in high school.
 All three members are fluent in English and Korean.

 One Way's debut in the United States took place at Stony Brook University's Korean Night on April 7, 2011, followed by Rutgers University's ProjectKorea - IV on April 8, 2011.

 In 2011, it was announced that Chance would be putting the group on hiatus.

 The two members, Sky and Peter, later decided to make a sub-unit called "Detour".
-Former member, Chance, meanwhile, is currently part of the music composing and production team Duble Sidekick as the leader and main composer.
+Former member Chance became a member of the music composing and production team Duble Sidekick as the leader and main composer.
 He was later successful and was able to collaborate with artists such as 2PM, B.A.P's Yongguk, MBLAQ, Haha&Skull, Baek Jiyoung, Huh Gak, Zia, B1A4, Dalmatian and The Seeya; his team also won the "Song Writer Award" in the MelOn Music Awards.